Whimsy Stick

 Completing the sequence is what produces the calm

-The predatory sequence, orient, stalk, chase, catch, possess, release, has a built-in neurological resolution point at the end.
+The predatory sequence (orient, stalk, chase, capture, win, release) has a built-in neurological resolution point at the end.
 Cortisol drops and dopamine releases at completion.
 When the sequence gets interrupted at peak arousal in an overexcited dog, that resolution never happens and the arousal stays elevated.
-The all-done protocol isn’t optional.
-It’s the step that closes the loop and produces the post-session calm that makes a flirt pole for overexcited dogs actually work.
-For a deeper explanation of this sequence, see Prey Drive Training for Dogs.
+The all-done protocol is not optional.
+It is the step that closes the loop and produces the post-session calm.
+For the underlying mechanism, see the impulse control drills protocol.

 Key Takeaway